Wanderers-Of-The-Rift/wotr-docs/website/docs/lore/meetings/2025-Jul-22-Lore-Meeting-Guide.md

 > **How do the ideas from Phase 1 show up in the design of the Hub?**

 Structural and narrative choices.
-All options here reflect someone's vision. *connect, combine, and collaborate.
+All options here reflect someone's vision. *connect, combine, and collaborate*

 ---